h01ger/piuparts/README_pejacevic.txt

 === Generating reports for the website

-'piuparts-report' is run daily five minutes after midnight from '~piupartsm/crontab' on pejacevic.
+'piuparts-report' is run daily at midnight and at noon from '~piupartsm/crontab' on pejacevic.

 === Cronjobs to aid problem spotting